dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/visualizations.md

 Here, the `PROGRAM_INDICATOR` allows filtering by `programId`.

-So, based on the examples `1)` and `2)` if you try filtering a `DATA_ELEMENT` by `programId` or filter a `PROGRAM_INDICATOR` by `valueType`, they will be ignored in each case.
+So, based on the examples `1)` and `2)` if you try filtering a `DATA_ELEMENT` by `programId` or filter a `PROGRAM_INDICATOR` by `valueType`, you should get no results.
-In other words, the filter will be applied when the attribute actually exists for the respective data item, ignored otherwise.
+In other words, the filter will be applied only when the attribute actually exists for the respective data item.

 Another important aspect to be highlighted is that this endpoint does NOT follows the same querying standards as other existing endpoints, like <a href="#webapi_metadata_object_filter">Metadata object filter</a> for example.
 As a consequence, it supports a smaller set of features and querying.
 The main reason for that is the need for querying multiple different items that have different relationships, which is not possible using the existing filtering components (used by the others endpoints).

 ### Possible endpoint responses